Wilhelm Otto Kühne

 Wilhelm Otto (W.O) Kühne (1924–1988) award-winning author of children's literature and editor of Die Jongspan and Die Burger in Cape Town, South Africa.
 One of the foremost children's authors in the Afrikaans language, the most notable of his books are the Huppelkind series and Die wonderbaarlike motor van Barnabas Bombas (1981).
 Kühne won the inaugural C. P. Hoogenhout Award for Afrikaans children's literature for his book Huppel verjaar.
-His wife, the illustrator Dorothy Hill, illustrated the entire Huppelkind series along with many of his other of his books.
+His wife, the illustrator Dorothy Hill, illustrated the entire Huppelkind series along with many of his other books.
 An interview with his wife and collaborator Dorothy Hill in 2018, 50 years after the first edition of the Huppelkind book, gave more details on their work together.

 Early life

 Wilhelm Otto (W.O.)
 Kühne was born near Graaff-Reinet in 1924.
 He taught at Vredehoek Primary School in Cape Town before joining the editorial staff of Die Burger where he worked, among other things, as a yachting reporter.
 He subsequently wrote for Die Huisgenoot and Sarie Marais magazines and was the editor of Die Jongspan.
 He had a popular daily column in Die Burger called Van Alle Kante.